Athletics Guide for Parents

-- Players must be in school by 9:00 a.m. on game days or they cannot participate in a game that day without special permission from the division director and the athletic department.
+- Players must be in school by 9:00 a.m. or they cannot participate in a game or practice that day without special permission from the division director and the athletics department.
 Players requiring this exemption are expected to request this special permission in advance.

 - Players dismissed early from class for games must make arrangements with their teachers prior to dismissal to make up any missed work and/or complete tests or quizzes.
 Before they leave for their games, players are responsible for submitting all work due in class on that day.

 - Transportation to away games is provided by the school on school days.
 Players must return on the van or bus unless they are going home with a parent or guardian who has communicated directly with the head coach.
 A player wishing to go home with another teammate’s parent or guardian must have written permission from his or her own parent or guardian.
 In some circumstances, Upper School players will be permitted to drive themselves to away games, provided that a permission slip is on file with the athletic department.